1984–85 Wolverhampton Wanderers F.C. season: Build-up to the season

-The Season
+The season

-Wolves season would start the season at Molineux stadium with the club hosting newly promoted Sheffield United who had finished 3rd in Division 3 the year before.
+Wolves' season would start at Molineux with the club hosting newly-promoted Sheffield United, who had finished 3rd in Division 3 the year before.
 Academy players Tim Flowers and Derek Ryan would make their league debuts for the club alongside new signings Alan Ainscow, Tony Evans and Tommy Langley.
 They were joined in the starting eleven by an experienced defence of John Humphrey, Geoff Palmer and John Pender alongside experienced wingers/utility players Paul Butler, Ian Cartwright and Alan Dodd.
-The game finishing Wolves 2-2 Sheffield United with Langley and Dodd scoring in front of almost 15,000 fans.
+The game finished 2-2, with Langley and Dodd scoring in front of almost 15,000 fans.

-After 5 matches Wolves were placed 10th in the table having taken two home victories against Manchester City and Charlton Athletic, a further draw at Middlesbrough and one defeat at Leeds.
-The players who started in opening day fixture had continued to feature across this early period of the season and would be joined by goalscorers Mark Buckland and Paul Dougherty (who had both been signed in the back end of 1984).
-Wolves also brought in some experience with Celtic loan signing Jim Melrose adding to the nucleus of the squad.

-During the next four games however Wolves would start to slip down the table to 15th place due to a series of back to back league defeats, including a 5-1 televised thumping at Barnsley, live on ITV, with Palmer and Flowers both giving away penalties in the match.
+After five matches Wolves were placed 10th in the table, with home victories against Manchester City and Charlton Athletic, a further draw at Middlesbrough and a defeat at Leeds United.
+The players who started in opening day fixture had continued to feature across this early period of the season and would be joined by goalscorers Mark Buckland and Paul Dougherty (who had both been signed late in the previous season).
+Wolves also signed Jim Melrose on loan from Celtic.
+However, after the next four games Wolves had dropped to 15th place after a series of back-to-back league defeats, including a 5-1 defeat at Barnsley broadcast live on ITV, with Palmer and Flowers both giving away penalties in the match.

-With the early progress looking respectable, Wolves approved the sale of goalkeeper John Burridge to Sheffield United (who had been out on loan to Derby County since the start of the season) and added additions to their ranks with defender David Barnes signing from Ipswich Town for £44,000 and Kiwi midfielder Ricki Herbert joining from Docherty's old club Sydney Olympic for free.

-Docherty had also wanted to make the loan signing of Jim Melrose permanent who had been impressing since his move from Celtic but was unable to secure the £40,000 being asked and he subsequently returned to Scotland ahead of the trip to play Grimsby away.
+With the early progress looking respectable, Wolves approved the sale of goalkeeper John Burridge (who had been out on loan to Derby County since the start of the season) to Sheffield United, but signed defender David Barnes from Ipswich Town for £44,000 and New Zealand midfielder Ricki Herbert from Docherty's old club Sydney Olympic for free.
+Melrose had impressed on his loan from Celtic and Docherty wanted to make the signing permanent, but was unable to secure the £40,000 being asked and Melrose subsequently returned to Scotland.